loujaybee/loujaybee/readme.md

-Hello I'm Lou 🚀

-I'm a Software Engineer, living in London.
+Hello I'm Lou 🚀, a Software Engineer, living in London.

 These days I'm working heavily on [Open Up The Cloud](https://openupthecloud.com/) which helps people get their start and grow their careers in cloud.